Here's a list of key terms used in the NFT space that may be helpful to review before getting started on OpenSea.

 A blockchain-integrated website that requires you to connect and approve all transactions with your wallet signature.
 Examples include OpenSea, Uniswap, Zapper.fi.

-Smart contracts are decentralized code that run on blockchains.
-Dapps are powered by smart contracts - buying and selling NFTs on OpenSea relies on smart contracts.
+Smart contracts are decentralized code that run on blockchains. dApps are powered by smart contracts - buying and selling NFTs using OpenSea relies on the Seaport smart contract protocol.